Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 Devolution & reform

-But through the commitment to County Deals in the Levelling Up White Paper and Devolution Framework, alongside the Levelling Up and Regeneration Act, we now have a new, more practical, approach to spreading devolution to county and rural areas.
+But through the previous government commitment to County Deals in the Levelling Up White Paper and Devolution Framework, alongside the Levelling Up and Regeneration Act, we now have a new, more practical, approach to spreading devolution to county and rural areas.
 By recognising the importance of whole county geographies as the building blocks for devolution outside our major cities, it celebrated our historic counties and embraced their economic potential and coherence.
-For the first time, it offered the opportunity to devolve powers directly to county and unitary authorities in England, speeding-up and simplifying the process.
 Rather than imposing a one-size-fits-all approach of the Metro Mayor model, it created new, less bureaucratic, upper-tier Combined County Authorities (CCAs) more suited to complex two-tier areas.

-That’s why the County Councils Network’s proposals below are clear that the next government should build on, not replace, this approach to devolution.
+The County Councils Network’s proposals are clear that the government should build on, not replace, the current approach to devolution.
 The geographical parameters and governance arrangements contained in the Devolution Framework should therefore be retained to ensure every county area has an ambitious devolution deal in place as soon as possible.
 Alongside this, early clarity on the future path of structural reform is important.
-If an incoming government chooses to pursue reform, a clear and transparent set of criteria should be established to ensure a coherent and structured process that can create authorities of the necessary size and scale.
+If the government chooses to pursue reform, a clear and transparent set of criteria should be established to ensure a coherent and structured process that can create authorities of the necessary size and scale.

 Priority 2